-If we grew up with negative feedback, we expect judgment from others.
+If we grow up with negative feedback, we expect judgment from others.

 When someone comments, we look for a hidden meaning behind their words.

 We believe everyone has a hidden agenda.

 If someone looks at us funny, we wonder if we have spinach on our teeth when maybe they think our haircut looks outstanding.